Suntec City: Suntec Convention and Exhibition Centre

 The Singapore International Convention and Exhibition Centre was officially opened on 30 August 1995.
 In 2004, the convention centre was renamed as Suntec Singapore International Convention and Exhibition Centre as part of a rebranding exercise.
 The convention centre has a total of 100000 sqm of space, over multiple levels.

 During the 2010 Summer Youth Olympics, the convention centre hosted the boxing, fencing, handball, judo, taekwondo, and wrestling competitions.

 The building was renovated from October 2012 to June 2013.
-The 18th edition of Wikimania, Wikimedia Movement's largest annual event, was held here from 15-19 August 2023.
+The 18th edition of Wikimania was held here from 15 to 19 August 2023.